Understanding VA Disability Ratings

 Initial Review

 The VA reviews your military records, medical evidence, and any supporting documentation you've submitted.
-This is where having comprehensive medical evidence becomes crucial.
+This is where having comprehensive medical evidence becomes crucial — and where Augustus Miles attorneys often identify gaps in the record before they become problems at the rating stage.

 Compensation and Pension (C&P) Exam